JOSM/PicLayer/README.md

 Want to contribute to this repository?
 Have a look at the [contribution guidelines](CONTRIBUTING.md)!

 ## Installation
-If you want to use the plugin or even work on the source code, have a look at [INSTALL.md](INSTALL.md) for installation instructions.
+If you want to use the plugin or work with the source code, have a look at [INSTALL.md](INSTALL.md) for installation instructions.

 ## Authors
 Tomasz Stelmach <br>